BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Numerical tables

-Two particle physics codes have been used to compute hadronization tables: \texttt{HERWIG} \cite{herwig} and \texttt{PYTHIA} \cite{pythia}.
-In both cases, the strategy is to generate the output of a collision (for example $e^+ + e^-\rightarrow u + \overline{u}\rightarrow ...$), and then to count the number of final particles (here denoted as dots) normalized by the number (here 2) of initial particles (here $u$, see Table \ref{tab:particles} in Appendix \ref{app:particles}) satisfying the desired stability criterion: Table \ref{tab:BBNparticles} for early Universe/BBN particles (\texttt{PYTHIA} and \texttt{HERWIG} tables) and Table \ref{tab:todayparticles} for present epoch particles (\texttt{PYTHIA} ``new'' tables).
-It gives the number of secondary Hawking particles of each type that a primary particle will generate.
+Three particle physics codes have been used to compute hadronization tables: \texttt{PYTHIA}~\cite{Sjostrand:2014zea}, \texttt{HERWIG}~\cite{Bellm:2015jjp} and \texttt{Hazma}~\cite{Coogan:2019qpu}.
+In the first two cases, the strategy is to generate the output of a collision (for example $e^+ + e^-\rightarrow u + \overline{u}\rightarrow \dots$), and then to count the number of final particles (here denoted as dots) normalized by the number (here 2) of initial particles (here $u$) satisfying the desired stability criterion: Table~\ref{tab:BBN_particles} for early Universe/BBN particles (\texttt{pythia\_tables} and \texttt{herwig\_tables}) and Table~\ref{tab:today_particles} for present epoch particles (\texttt{pythia\_tables\_new}).
+This strategy is adapted for those two codes which are Monte-Carlo simulators. \texttt{Hazma} is quite different as it computes analytically the branching ratios once the initial energy is fixed.

-To build the \texttt{PYTHIA} and \texttt{HERWIG} tables, we have simulated for each channel listed in Table \ref{tab:hadro}, $10^5$ events for initial energies $E^\prime$ (half of the center of mass energy) logarithmically distributed between $5\,$GeV and $10^5\,$GeV (\texttt{PYTHIA} and \texttt{PYTHIA} ``new'') or between $25\,$GeV and $10^5\,$GeV (\texttt{HERWIG}).
+To build the \texttt{PYTHIA} and \texttt{HERWIG} tables, we have simulated for each channel listed in Table~\ref{tab:hadro}, $10^5$ events for initial energies $E^\prime$ (half of the center of mass energy) logarithmically distributed between $5\,$GeV and $10^5\,$GeV (\texttt{PYTHIA}) or between $25\,$GeV and $10^5\,$GeV (\texttt{HERWIG}).
 Then, the final particles have been listed as a function of their final energy $E$, into a range of $10^{-6}\,$GeV to $10^5\,$GeV and the counts have been averaged over the number or simulated events.
-This gives the dimensionless quantities ${\rm d}N_j^i(E^\prime,E)$ of \refeq{eq:secondary}.
-Energies are given in GeV.
+This gives the dimensionless quantities ${\rm d}N_j^i(E^\prime,E)$ of Eq.~\eqref{eq:secondary}.
+For the \texttt{Hazma} tables, we have directly applied the analytical computation of the branching ratios to arrays of initial energies $10^{-6}-5\,$GeV for all the available particles: electrons, muons and pions.
+The procedure is well described in~\cite{Coogan:2019qpu,Coogan:2020tuf}.